-- Processing modes or computing modes are classifications of different types of computer processing, e.g., batch, real time.16 In the context of CAQH CORE Operating rules, the concept of processing mode applies to the timeframe within which a receiver of a payload of transactions processes those transactions and returns to the sender a payload of appropriate acknowledgements. - A message payload is the essential data that is being routed between a sender and a receiver during a connectivity session.
-In the context of this CAQH CORE Operating rule, a payload could be one or more healthcare claims or referral requests, etc. In order to enable efficient and effective handling of the various kinds of payloads that could be exchanged, a unique "payload type identifier" is assigned to each kind of payload. - As this rule becomes widely adopted and implemented in health care the experience and learning gained from - 270 implementers CAQH CORE recognizes there may be a need to modify either the Phase IV CAQH CORE 271 Processing Mode requirements or the Phase IV CAQH COPE Payload Types or both in order to be agile and - Processing Mode requirements or the Phase IV CAQH CORE Payload Types or both in order to be agile and flexible in meeting emerging or new industry needs.
-To meet this anticipated need to enable review and - 272 meaning emerging of new industry needs.
-To meet this anticipated need to enable review and 273 maintenance of the processing modes for the administrative transactions addressed by this rule and payload type - identifiers are specified in a separate companion document to this rule.
-A process and policy to address the review - and maintenance will be developed by CAQH CORE.
-(See §3.7.3) - The Phase IV CAQH CORE-required Payload Types Table includes payload type values for all HIPAA mandated - ASC X12N v5010 transactions, including those transactions that are addressed in the Phase I and II CAQH CORE - 278 Operating Rules for eligibility, claim status and the Phase III CAQH CORE Operating Rules for ERA.
-While 279 HIPAA covered entities or their agents are required to use this Phase IV CAOH CORE 470 Connectivity Rule - HIPAA covered entities or their agents are required to use this Phase IV CAQH CORE 470 Connectivity Rule v4.0.0 for the exchange of claims, prior authorization, benefit enrollment and maintenance, and health plan - v4.0.0 for the exchange of claims, prior authorization, benefit enrollment and maintenance, and health pla
+Processing modes or computing modes are classifications of different types of computer processing, e.g., Batch, Real Time.
+In the context of CAQH CORE Operating Rules, the concept of processing mode applies to the timeframe within which a receiver of a payload of transactions processes those transactions and returns to the sender a payload of appropriate acknowledgements.

+A message payload is the essential data that is being routed between a sender and a receiver during a connectivity session.
+In the context of this CAQH CORE Operating Rule, a payload could be one or more healthcare claims or referral requests, etc. In order to enable efficient and effective handling of the various kinds of payloads that could be exchanged, a unique "payload type identifier" is assigned to each kind of payload.

+As this rule becomes widely adopted and implemented in health care the experience and learning gained from implementers CAQH CORE recognizes there may be a need to modify either the CAQH CORE Processing Mode requirements or the CAQH CORE Payload Types or both in order to be agile and flexible in meeting emerging or new industry needs.
+To meet this anticipated need to enable review and maintenance of the processing modes for the administrative transactions addressed by this rule and payload type identifiers are specified in a separate companion document to this rule.
+A process and policy to address the review and maintenance will be developed by CAQH CORE.
+(See §3.7.3)
-16 See §7.2 Abbreviations and Definitions Used in this Rule

-- 281 premium payment transactions, subject to the Safe Harbor provisions of the Phase IV CAQH CORE 470 - 282 Connectivity Rule v4.0.0 HIPAA covered entities or their agents may also use this Phase IV CAQH CORE 470

-283 Connectivity Rule v4.0.0 for the exchange of eligibility, claim status and ERA transactions in accordance with the

-284 Safe Harbor provision of the Phase II CAQH CORE 270 Connectivity Rule version 2.2.0.
-However, this does not

-285 permit any HIPAA covered entity or its agent to discontinue support for the exchange of the eligibility, claim

-- status and ERA transactions as required in the Phase II CAQH CORE 270 Connectivity Rule version 2.2.0.
-HIPAA covered entities or their agents may also use this Phase IV CAQH CORE 470 Connectivity Rule v4.0.0 - for the exchange of ASC X12N transactions not mandated by HIPAA. - 288 for the exchange of ASC X121 transactions not mandated by THFAA.
+The CAQH CORE-required Payload Types Table includes payload type values for all HIPAA mandated ASC X12N v5010 transactions, including those transactions that are addressed in the CAQH CORE Operating Rules for eligibility, claim status, and ERA.
+While HIPAA-covered entities or their agents are required to use this CAQH CORE Connectivity Rule vC3.1.0 for the exchange of claims, prior authorization, benefit enrollment and maintenance, and health plan premium payment transactions, subject to the Safe Harbor provisions of the CAQH CORE Connectivity Rule vC3.1.0 HIPAA-covered entities or their agents may also use this CAQH CORE Connectivity Rule vC3.1.0 for the exchange of eligibility, claim status and ERA transactions in accordance with the Safe Harbor provision of the CAQH CORE Connectivity Rule vC3.1.0 for the exchange of eligibility, claim status and ERA transactions in accordance with the Safe Harbor provision of the CAQH CORE Connectivity Rule vC3.1.0 for the exchange of eligibility, claim status and ERA transactions in accordance with the Safe Harbor provision of the CAQH CORE Connectivity Rule vC2.2.0.
+However, this does not permit any HIPAA-covered entity or its agent to discontinue support for the exchange of the eligibility, claim status and ERA transactions as required in the CAQH CORE Connectivity Rule vC3.1.0 for the exchange of ASC X12N transactions not mandated by HIPAA.

-289 2.4.6 Backward Compatibility with Phase I and II CAQH CORE Connectivity Rules
+2.4.6.
+Backward Compatibility with CAQH CORE Connectivity Rules vC1 and vC2

-CAQH CORE thoroughly examined maintaining backward compatibility with the Phase I and Phase II CAQH CORE Connectivity Rules while also evolving the Phase IV CAQH CORE 470 Connectivity Operating Rule v4.0.0, which is applicable to a different set of administrative transactions17.
-These ACA-mandated CAQH CORE operating rules currently remain in effect and cannot be modified by Phase IV CAQH CORE Operating Rules.
+CAQH CORE thoroughly examined maintaining backward compatibility with CAQH CORE Connectivity Rules vC1 and vC2 while also evolving the CAQH CORE Connectivity Rule vC3, which is applicable to a different set of administrative transactions.
+These ACA-mandated CAQH CORE Operating Rules currently remain in effect and cannot be modified by CAQH CORE Connectivity Rule vC3.
 In general, the concept of backward compatibility in relationship to technical specifications means that implementers of a newer version of a specification will be able to interact and interoperate with implementers of a previous version easily and without major modifications to either version.